ammar-tanwar/bloglearnbay/posts/10-best-data-analytics-startups-to-work-in-2023.md

 In general, the starting salary for a data analyst position in Databricks can range from around INR 4-6 lakh per annum.

-Additionally, a fresher with a master's degree can expect to make between INR 6 and 10 lakhslacks annually.
+Additionally, a fresher with a master's degree can expect to make between INR 6 and 10 lakhs annually.

 ### 2. Fractal Analytics